huggingface/transformers/examples/language-modeling/README.md

 **Note:** The old script `run_language_modeling.py` is still available [here](https://github.com/huggingface/transformers/blob/master/examples/legacy/run_language_modeling.py).

-The following examples, will run on a datasets hosted on our [hub](https://huggingface.co/datasets) or with your own text files for training and validation.
+The following examples, will run on datasets hosted on our [hub](https://huggingface.co/datasets) or with your own text files for training and validation.
 We give examples of both below.

 ### GPT-2/GPT and causal language modeling